-Add jumping to your routine a couple times a week.
+Add jumping to your routine a couple of times a week.
 An easy and effective way to do this is by jumping rope.
-It work to increase coordination, foot speed and conditioning.
+It works to increase coordination, foot speed, and conditioning.
 Try and get in a couple 10-15 minute jump rope sessions per week.

 Your cardio shouldn’t be just jogging on the treadmill for 15 minutes though, that is lame and non-athletic.
 Get outside and run a trail, play a pick-up game of basketball or some flag football or volleyball, do an obstacle course race like a Spartan Race, swim, go mountain biking, do battle ropes, the list is endless really.

 Just get out of the gym and off the treadmill.
 It will make your cardio much more enjoyable.
 Try and get in at least 15 minutes of cardio 3 times a week.

 Athletes need to be mobile.
 Strong, tight and immobile doesn’t work.
 You don’t want to get into a game of basketball with your friends and embarrass yourself out there, do you?
 Then you are going to need to be more mobile.

 In today’s world, a lot of us sit in chairs all hunched over at the computer or sit in the car and our joints tighten up, particularly the hips, shoulders, and back.

 The video below shows a nice, short little exercise by Max Shank you can use to loosen up those your shoulders, hips, and back.
 Try this in the morning when you wake up stiff or before your workout to get loosened up as part of your warm up.
 If you can just do this 30-second exercise once a day you will be much better off in the mobility department.

 8 Thou Shalt Eat Right